tajespasarela/tailwind-editor/README.md

 ✔ Select a variant: › JavaScript
 ```

-Then, we add the dependencies for the service.
+Then, add the dependencies for the service.

 ```bash
 $ cd tailwind-editor